syncfusion-content/winui-docs/winui/ComboBox/Searching.md

 ### Search with contains text

-Search the matching items containing specific text, and the first item in the drop-down list that matches the user input will be highlighted.
+Search the matching items containing specific text, and the first item which fits the user input in the drop-down list, will be highlighted.

 {% tabs %}
 {% highlight xaml %}